Engagement is a measure of how involved partners are with a vendor’s brand.

 Using a Gallup study measuring the value of engagement between brands and their customers, the business value of engagement is clear.
 This study found that those brands that successfully engage their customers see 63% lower customer attrition, 55% higher share of wallet, and 50% higher productivity.
 Gallup also found that actively disengaged customers present a 13% discount in those same measures.
 Translating this into a vendor-partner engagement context, successful engagement processes can result in higher share of the total available partner revenue will the vendor who practices engagement as a process, as well as more time invested by the partner in certifications, joint marketing, etc. And a more engaged partner base will be more active on the vendor’s behalf, decreasing the appearance of partner attrition.

-There are 5 key elements required for engagement.
+There are 5 key elements required for a partner engagement strategy.

 - Personalization: We all respond and become engaged when interactions are personalized towards our preferences, which stem from an understanding of who we are.
 Partners are not entities… they are people who wish to interact in the same personalized way.
 Personalization if it is to engage, must be grounded in a solid understanding of the partner – their business model, their target customers and solutions, and their go-to-market approach.
 What complicates this further is that individual people have different roles which also must be factored in to deliver a personally engaging experience.

 - Contextualization: This builds on the partner organization and user profile described above, adding knowledge of where the partner is in their journey with the vendor.
 Are they just starting the relationship, emerging as a productive partner, or scaling their relationship with the vendor after many successful customer wins?
 Context also includes the partner’s geographic location – e.g. a promotion for Germany should never be part of a global promotion display.